-Equality Impact An Equality Impact Assessment has been completed.
-The

-Assessment Equality Impact Assessment completed for the policy found

-there to be no impact.

-Documents to read Health and Safety Policy
+Equality Impact Assessment An Equality Impact Assessment has been completed.
+The Equality Impact Assessment completed for the policy found there to be no impact.
+Documents to read alongside this Procedure Health and Safety PolicyRisk Assessment and Board Assurance strategyRisk assessment and risk register procedureSevere weather contingency plan: HeatwaveMaternity Risk AssessmentMenopause PolicyHealth and safety risk assessment procedure

-alongside this Risk Management policy

-Procedure Risk assessment and risk register procedure

-Severe weather contingency plan: Heatwave

-Risk assessment for new and expectant mothers procedure

-Comfort cooling protocol

-Approved by Operational Health and Safety Group

-Accountable Executive Director of Governance

-or Clinical Board

-Director

-Author(s) Head of Health and Safety

-Document Title: Thermal Comfort Procedure 3 of 13 Approval Date: 19 Aug 2015 Reference Number: UHB 094 Next Review Date: 19 Aug 2018 Version Number: 2 Date of Publication: 10 Oct 2015
+Document Title: Thermal Comfort Procedure 3 of 13 Approval Date: 09/12/2019 Reference Number: UHB 094 Next Review Date: 09/12/2021 Version Number: 3 Date of Publication:

-Health & Safety Advisor (Environmental)

-Disclaimer

-If the review date of this document has passed please ensure that the version you ar using is the most up to date either by contacting the document author or the
+Approved by Operational Health and Safety Group Accountable Executive or Clinical Board Director Executive Director of Workforce, Organisational Development Author(s) Head of Health and Safety Health & Safety Advisor (Environmental) Disclaimer If the review date of this document has passed please ensure that the version you an using is the most up to date either by contacting the document author or the Governance Directorate.

-Governance Directorate.